takoalania/report-structure-app/README.md

-# Splinde Fullstack Coding Challenge
+# Report Structure App

-This is a fullstack prototype for the Splinde coding challenge.
+This is a fullstack prototype for Report structure app.
 It includes a Node.js backend serving static demo data and a React + TypeScript frontend that recursively renders and updates nested sections and entries.

 ## Features